Vincent Chalvon-Demersay

-Vincent Chalvon-Demersay (born 23 February 1964) is a French former producer.
+Vincent Chalvon-Demersay (born 23 February 1964) is a French retired producer.
 He was born in Paris and is the creator of the animated series Totally Spies, Martin Mystery, REDAkAI, Team Galaxy, Monster Buster Club and The Amazing Spiez!.
 He joined Marathon Media along with David Michel in 1999.
 In 2013, he stepped down as the CEO of Marathon Media for undisclosed "personal reasons".